 Your brand is only as strong as its people.
 So, how do you get the best and brightest to join your team?

-Especially if you’re in the early stages of building your professional network, it can be a challenge to find top-notch hires and partners.
-Since most big hires are made through personal recommendations or connections, it can feel daunting to search somebody out from scratch.
+Especially if you’re in the early stages of building your professional network, it can be challenging to find top-notch hires and partners.
+Since most talented hires are often made through personal recommendations or connections, it can feel daunting to search somebody out from scratch.
 But it’s not impossible.

 The best news?
 You don’t need to resort to random job boards, either.
 Through thoughtful publicity and media exposure, you can leverage other people’s professional networks.
 The trick is, you need to know which networks to leverage and what will entice people to join your team.
 Here’s how you do it.